jamesmcdonald/ynabimport/README.md

 uncleared junk transactions at the top that just say 'Varekjøp'.
 I usually do from a couple of days before the last import until yesterday.

-Click 'Last ned', 'CSV'
+* Click 'Last ned', 'CSV'
-Select the defaults:
+* Select the defaults
-  Skilletegn: Semikolon
+  * Skilletegn: Semikolon
-  Decimaltegn: Komma
+  * Decimaltegn: Komma
-Click 'Last ned CSV'
+* Click 'Last ned CSV'